Biography of Joseph Mallord William Turner

 1837: Turner resigns his teaching post at the Royal Academy.

 1840: He meets the critic John Ruskin who admires his work greatly and who inspires him to visit Venice.

 1841: Turner makes another tour of Switzerland.

 1844: Turner makes the acquaintance of Charles Dickens and again makes a visit to Switzerland and Germany.

 1845: He is appointed the Acting President of the Royal Academy.

-1846: Turner takes lodgings in Cheyne Walk, Chelsea, London and lives out the rest of his days as a virtual recluse under the assumed name of Admiral Booth.
+1846: He takes lodgings in Cheyne Walk, Chelsea, London and lives out the rest of his days as a virtual recluse under the assumed name of Admiral Booth.

 1850: Turner exhibits for the last time at the Royal Academy.